How is the WooCommerce customer data stored in the database

 woocommerce_downloadable_product_permissions Product access permissions for downloadable products.

-woocommerce_order_itemmeta Stores meta data about order line items.
+woocommerce_order_itemmeta Stores metadata about order line items.

 woocommerce_payment_tokens Customer payment tokens (used by gateways).